Research

 - Landscape architecture students

 The ASLA Fund announced the grant program at the 2023 Council for Educators in Landscape Architecture (CELA) conference and also via its website.
-The grant research period will run from June to mid-December 2023.
+The grant research period ran from June 2023 to February 2024.

 Knowledge Sharing